 - Vital wheat gluten – Of course, if you want to keep your loaf a gluten-free pumpkin bread, then the other options are the way to go.
 However, vital wheat gluten is FODMAP-friendly, as it’s only wheat protein and doesn’t contain sugars.
 It gave nice structure and texture to the bread.
 I substituted the coconut flour in a 1:1 ratio and the moisture content was spot on.
 I like to use Organic Vital Wheat Gluten.

-- Other low-FODMAP flours that would be great here would be oat flour, plantain flour, banana flour (banana pumpkin bread, anyone?) and cassava or tapioca flour.
+- Other low-FODMAP flours – that would be great here would be oat flour, plantain flour, green banana flour (banana pumpkin bread, anyone?) and cassava or tapioca flour.
 Keep in mind that these substitutions are not typical low-carb flour replacements.
-I would suggest ¾-1 cup as a coconut flour alternative.
-With the addition of one cup of a high carb flour, the carbohydrate content is going to be high even though one cup will be spread out over 10 slices.
+I would suggest ¾ - 1 cup as a coconut flour alternative.
+With the addition of one cup of a high carb flour, the carbohydrate content will be significantly higher per slice.
 The bread will still be considered low-carb, but the net carb content will be close to 8-10g per slice, total.
-So, if you’re following a keto diet plan, be sure to watch those macros if you use one of these flour substitutes.
+If you’re following a keto diet plan, be sure to watch those macros if you use one of these flour substitutes.

 Instructions